nikolamar/bugcrusher/README.md

 ### Save report to file

 While you are saving the report you could name the file.
-It is not required to be named, it has a default.
+It is not required to be named, it has a default name.

 ```js
 client.saveReport('filename');